martonlente/geany-config-front-end-development/README.md

 # Geany config front-end development (v0.2.1)

+> Geany config front-end development is currently archived.
+Further research might be done in future to improve it.

 [Geany](https://github.com/geany/geany) is an open-source lightweight GUI text editor and IDE, that has been around since 2005.

 Geany by default comes with limited support for front-end languages, but its configuration files options enable flexible custom improvements.